apache/storm/docs/Metrics.md

 Be aware that the `__system` bolt is an actual bolt so regular bolt metrics described above also will be reported for it.

 ##### Receive (NettyServer)
-`__recv-iconnection` under the `__system` bolt reports stats for the netty server on the worker.
+`__recv-iconnection` reports stats for the netty server on the worker.
 This is what gets messages from other workers.
 It is of the form

 ```
 {